n3s0/n3s0.github.io/content/projects/reading/_index.md

 and the ones I'm currently ingesting.
 Of course, consistancy may vary.
 I'll set a calendar reminder for it.

 Some links you can find me on for Reading Social Media.
-If that's even a thing.

 - [Goodreads](https://www.goodreads.com/user/show/115523972-timothy-loftus)